 I didn’t take this board in a pipe but based on how the board rode, what others have said and the specs of the board I’d say that the Brainstorm would do pretty well.

 It’s stiff enough for the pipe, has good edge hold on harder snow and has good speed.
 It’s not centered and it’s not a true twin so it won’t be perfect between the walls but it would definitely be a fun board to take into the pipe.

-The 2017 model is identical to the 2016 model except for the graphic.
+The 2018 model is practically identical to the 2017 model which is identical to the 2016 model except for the graphic.
 No change is a good thing in this case.
-The 2016 model was killer – and so is the 2017 model!
+The 2016 model was killer – and so are the 2017 & 2018 models!

 Score Breakdown and Final Verdict